r4victor/tenthousandmeters/content/blog/python_bts_04.md

 ZeroDivisionError: division by zero
 ```

 As expected, CPython prints the original exception.
 To implement such behavior, when CPython handles an exception using a `SETUP_FINALLY` block, it sets up another block of type `EXCEPT_HANDLER`.
 If an error occurs when a block of this type is on the block stack, the VM gets the original exception from the value stack and sets it as the current one.
+CPython used to have different kinds of blocks but now it's only `SETUP_FINALLY` and `EXCEPT_HANDLER`.

 The block stack is implemented as the `f_blockstack` array in a frame object.
 The size of the array is statically defined to 20.
 So, if you nest more than 20 `try` clauses, you get `SyntaxError: too many statically nested blocks`.